EmbeddedEnterprises/cmake-ts/README.md

 It is intended to prebuild addons for different versions of NodeJS and Electron and ship a binary version.

+## Example

+See [zeromq.js](https://github.com/zeromq/zeromq.js) for an real-world example of how to use this module.

 ## Configuration

 Configuration is done entirely via `package.json`.
 You can specify multiple build configurations under the `cmake-ts` key: